hazelcast/hazelcast/hazelcast-tpc-engine-parent/hazelcast-tpc-engine-iouring/README.md

-# Runtime requirements
+# OS requirements

 The hazelcast-tpc-engine-iouring can only be build and run on Linux and requires a kernel version of 5.7 or higher.

+# Libraries

-For running the hazelcast-tpc-engine-iouring, you also need to have liburing installed.
+When using hazelcast-tpc-engine-iouring, you also need to have liburing installed.

-Ubuntu:
+For Ubuntu, Debian:

 ```
 sudo apt-get install liburing